Saltine Cracker Toffee (Christmas Crack)

 • Enjoy!
 Break the Christmas Crack into pieces before serving.

-• Avoid Grainy Chocolate: Melting the chocolate chips may seem like it’s going slowly, so you may be tempted to put the chocolate-covered candy back in the oven until those chips look good and melted.
-But that would be a mistake!
-Chocolate chips usually are melted before they look melted.
-So just sprinkle them on the hot candy and wait a few minutes.
-Gradually, about 50% of the chocolate chips will look shiny; go ahead and start trying to spread the chocolate at that point with a spatula.
-The chips should smooth out into an even melted layer.
-If they really aren’t melted, put the tray in the oven for just a minute or two and try again.
+• Perfect Chocolate: Chocolate chips usually are melted before they look melted.
+After sprinkling on the hot candy, wait until about half of the chocolate chips look shiny.
+Start spreading with a spatula.
+The chips should smooth out into an evenly melted layer.
+If it’s still too stiff, put the whole tray in the oven for just a minute or two and try again.

-• Prevent Sticking: Using heavy-duty foil, parchment paper, or silicone baking mats is helpful for easy cleanup, and for getting candy out of the pan!
-I recommend spraying whatever you use with cooking spray, to make removing the candy even easier.
+• Prevent Sticking: Using heavy-duty foil, parchment paper, or silicone baking mats is helpful for easy cleanup and candy removal.
+Spray with additional cooking spray for easier removal.

 A close-up of several pieces of Christmas Crack candy.